 Although all fuel cards work in the same way, their finer details differ somewhat.
 Different fuel card providers have different fuel pricing, fuel card fees, forecourt access, and benefits, amongst other things.

-This is why comparing supermarket fuel cards against one another is key—it helps ensure that you get the very best deal.
+This is why comparing supermarket fuel cards against one another is key – it helps ensure that you get the very best deal.

 Compare the Sainsbury’s Fuel Card Today

-Why not compare the Sainsbury’s Fuel Card alongside a huge range of other ones?
+Why not compare a Sainsbury’s Fuel Card alongside a huge range of other ones?
 This way, you will see for yourself which one will provide your business with the best value for money, amongst other things.

 iCompario is operated by fuel card experts with over 30 years’ industry experience.
-By using their clever tool, you can quickly compare the Sainsburys fuel card alongside a range of cards from other providers. iCompario’s fuel card experts are also on-hand to help should you need it.
+By using their clever tool, you can quickly compare a Sainsburys fuel card alongside a range of cards from other providers. iCompario’s fuel card experts are also on-hand to help should you need it.